EddieJae24/luxehaven/README.md

     3. Type npm run develop to start the server in development mode
     4. Click on the login/signup button in the top right corner of the page
     5. Create an account or login with an existing account
-    6. Search for books using the search bar
-    7. Click the save button to save a book to your profile
-    8. Click the 'See Your Books' link to view your saved books
+    6. Explore hair, makeup decor and book events

     The application is deployed on Render.
-You can access the deployed application [here](https://book-search-mern-gxlq.onrender.com/).
+You can access the deployed application [here](.....).

 ## Contribution